 … and boom! – your customer gets the discount, and buys the product!

-3. Personalise communication.
+3. Personalize communication.
 Greet a website’s new visitors or send a “thank you” message – this makes things more personal, and customers love that.
-Or maybe you’d want to send a personalised offer or discount?
+Or maybe you’d want to send a personalized offer or discount?
 You can do that as well.
-According to barilliance.com data, personalised offers convert 1.7x times better than the generic ones.
+According to barilliance.com data, personalized offers convert 1.7x times better than the generic ones.
 Conclusions?

 4. Save a lot of time.
 Use bots to respond to simple queries.
 It’s a win-win situation, and it’s highly efficient.
 You save time instead of answering repetitive questions, and a customer doesn’t have to wait for a phone call or an e-mail; they just get an instant reply (e.g. about their order’s shipment status).

 5. Collect leads.
 You ran out of stock and the customer wants to leave the website?
 No problem.
 A chatbot can ask them for an e-mail, and you can later inform your client that the product is available.